 (b) destroy all terminated Licensed Materials;

-(c) purge all copies (backup or otherwise) of the terminated Licensed Materials; (iv) destroy all RBI Confidential Information; and
+(c) purge all copies (backup or otherwise) of the terminated Licensed Materials; (iv) destroy all LNRS Confidential Information; and

-(d) provide written certification to RBI by an officer or equivalent of Customer that the Licensed Materials and Confidential Information have been destroyed, deleted or otherwise purged.
+(d) provide written certification to LNRS by an officer or equivalent of Customer that the Licensed Materials and Confidential Information have been destroyed, deleted or otherwise purged.

 11.7 Customer may keep relevant extracts of the Licensed Materials as required for Regulatory Purposes (“Stored Material”).
 These Stored Material may be retained for the sole purpose of evidencing, as part of an audit, that appropriate verification and identification procedures were performed as required by Law in relation to the inquiries carried out by Customer using the Licensed Materials (“Regulatory Purposes”).
 Customer may retain the Stored Material for such period as required by applicable Law.
 The Stored Material may be shown to, and copies thereof provided to, agencies of federal and state governments having jurisdiction to the extent required by applicable Law and Customer shall use reasonable commercial means to require the confidential treatment of the Stored Material that is disclosed.
 Stored Material may not be accessed or used for any other purposes.

-Upon termination of any Order or this Agreement in its entirety, subject to the exceptions listed herein, RBI shall:
+Upon termination of any Order or this Agreement in its entirety, subject to the exceptions listed herein, LNRS shall:

 (a) delete or destroy all of Customer’s Confidential Information; and